Kn4ughty/Lumin/README.md

     - Type `!w` to quickly search through wikipedia articles and preview results
 - dmenu support with `--dmenu` flag
     - Pass in newline seperated items.
 Selected item is written to stdout.
 Useful for scripting
+    - If no lines of items are sent, and an EOF is sent, outputs the input text.

 # Installation